rebenque/rebenqueweb/README.md

+# RebenqueWeb 2.1 (6 Feb 2013)
+Bug corrected in "a day at the races"
 # RebenqueWeb 2.0 (16 Jan 2013)
 Series imported from Cargo.
 Photocall Nochevieja 2012 added.
 Two gratitude links more.
 Luis Bedoya link updated.
 # RebenqueWeb 1.9 (24 Dic 2012)